bbc/brave/README.md

 #### Config file
-Configuring inputs/outputs/overlays using the config file allows them to be set up straightaway when Brave starts.
-However, the config file is not read again after the start, so it cannot be used to dynamically change things (e.g. add a new input).

-The default config file can be found at `config/default.yaml`.
+Brave can be configured by config file.
+This includes being able to have certain inputs, mixers, outputs and overlays created when Brave starts.

 Provide another config with the `-c` parameter, e.g.

 ```
 ./brave.py -c config/example_empty.yaml
 ```

+See the [Config File](./docs/config_file.md) documentation for more.

 ## Tests
 Brave has functional black-box tests that ensure the config file and API is working correctly.